 Filibustering plots picked up pace in the 1850s as the drive for expansion continued.
-Slaveholders looked south to the Caribbean, Mexico, and Central America, hoping to add new slave states.
-Spanish Cuba became the objective of many American slaveholders in the 1850s, as debate over the island dominated the national conversation.
-Many who urged its annexation believed Cuba had to be made part of the United States to prevent it from going the route of Haiti, with black slaves overthrowing their masters and creating another black republic, a prospect horrifying to many in the United States.
+Enslavers looked south to the Caribbean, Mexico, and Central America, hoping to add new slave states.
+Spanish Cuba became the objective of many American enslavers in the 1850s, as debate over the island dominated the national conversation.
+Many who urged its annexation believed Cuba had to be made part of the United States to prevent it from going the route of Haiti, with enslaved Black people overthrowing their captors and creating another Black republic, a prospect horrifying to many in the United States.
 Americans also feared that the British, who had an interest in the sugar island, would make the first move and snatch Cuba from the United States.
-Since Britain had outlawed slavery in its colonies in 1833, blacks on the island of Cuba would then be free.
+Since Britain had outlawed slavery in its colonies in 1833, Black people on the island of Cuba would then be free.

 Efforts to take Cuba continued under President Franklin Pierce, who had announced at his inauguration in 1853 his intention to pursue expansion.
 In 1854, American diplomats met in Ostend, Belgium, to find a way to gain Cuba.
 They wrote a secret memo, known as the Ostend Manifesto (thought to be penned by James Buchanan, who was elected president two years later), stating that if Spain refused to sell Cuba to the United States, the United States was justified in taking the island as a national security measure.